inkrement/MySQLbq/Readme.md

 gcloud init
 ```

-To authenticate you app you can create a service account key and place it in this folder.
+To authenticate you app you can create a service account key, name it `google_key.json` and place it in this folder.

 ## Install dependencies
 I would recommend to use a virtualenv.
 Run the following command to install all dependencies using pip: